 YouTube Also Pays ‘Some’ Of The Youtubers

 Does YouTube pay YouTubers for the content?
-Well, if you’re selected to create content for the subscription-based YouTube Premium (YouTube Red), you will definitely get paid by YouTube.
+Well, if you’re selected to create content for the subscription-based YouTube Premium, you will definitely get paid by YouTube.

 YouTube Premium is a premium subscription model streaming platform which costs $12 per month.
 The company has followed Netflix’s footsteps and worked with (and paid) many top content creators like Poppy, PewDiePie, and the Paul brothers to come up with YouTube Originals.

 Many YouTubers have either parted their ways or added more revenue streams to the existing ad-partnership contract, by using their influence and getting in direct contact with the brands.